Swivel-Finance/ubiquitous-language/README.md

 ## Order
 This is an Entity, stored off chain, possessing the following properties:

-* Key - Keccack hash of (wallet address,session nonce(or address based?@rob),time).
+* Key - Keccack hash of (wallet address,nonce,time).
 May also be referred to as _OrderKey_ when needed to differentiate from an Agreement's key.
 * Maker - Public key of this Order's creator
 * Underlying - Ethereum address of a deployed Erc20 token
 * Floating - Boolean indicating if this Order is floating or fixed side